 How to Identify Your the Solution to Your Cramping

-Pick 5 of the most low friction options.
+Pick 5 of the lowest friction options.
 By low friction I mean, the easiest/cheapest to implement.
 Order them from easiest to not so easy.
 And work down the list.

 A couple of things to consider: